0CBH0/g1lDecode/README.md

 g1lDecode <g1l_file> [wav_file]
 ~~~

-# Support formats of streams
+# Support formats of the stream
 DSP(0x09): WiiBGM, WiiVoice

 Other formats would be supported in the future...